pfunks/TCTest/test_faq.md

 A user with more SP is going to have a larger influence on the rewards than users with less SP.
 One vote from a user with a lot of SP can often have more of an effect than 100 votes from users with a small amount of SP.

-Even though your vote may not have a noticable effect, when it gets added in along with all the other votes at the end of the payout period, it can still effect the payout.
-It may also cause more users to vote on the post too, because they saw that you upvoted it - so your votes can have an indirect effect on the payout in this way.
+Even though your vote may not have an immediate effect, when it gets added in along with all the other votes at the end of the payout period, it can still affect the payout.
+It may also cause more users to vote on the post too, because they saw that you upvoted it - so your votes can have an indirect effect on the payout this way.

 ## Is there a way to make my votes count for more?

 Yes.
-The more Steem Power you have, the more influence your votes will have.
+The more STEEM Power you have, the more influence your votes will have.

-The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of Steem Power without spending any of their own money.
-You do have the option of purchasing more Steem Power through your Steemit wallet.
+The platform does not require that anybody purchase SP in order to participate, and there are many users who have earned a lot of STEEM Power without spending any of their own money.
+You have the option of purchasing more STEEM Power through your Steemit wallet.

 ## What are the valid reasons for downvoting?

 Users are allowed to downvote for any reason that they want.
-There are many users in the community who recommend only using the flag/downvote on posts that are abusive/bad.
+There are many users in the community who recommend only using the downvote on posts that are abusive.
 It is up to you if you want to follow this etiquette.

 ## Does a downvote mean that I did something wrong?

-Just because you received a downvote/flag does not mean that you did something wrong.
-They may have just been voting to reallocate the rewards in a way that they felt was more beneficial to the other active posts in the platform.
-Often users will leave a comment explaining why they downvoted/flagged, but sometimes they might not.
+Just because you received a downvote does not mean that you did something wrong.
+The downvoting person may have just been voting to reallocate the rewards in a way that they felt was more beneficial to the other active posts in the platform.
+Often users will leave a comment explaining why they downvoted, but sometimes they might not.
 If they left a reason, it is up to you to determine if you did anything wrong, and if there is anything you want to change.

 ## Will a downvote hurt my reputation?

-Not neccesarly.
+Not neccesarily.
 See <a href="">What causes my reputation score to go down?</a>.

 ## What is the difference between a downvote and a flag?